Best Buy Co., Inc. (BBY) 2020 Regular Meeting of Shareholders Conference (Transcript)

 Corie Barry

 So, this pandemic has changed the way we work and learn and care for ourselves, and like we said in the prepared remarks, connect with each other.
 And against that backdrop, our purpose has never been more relevant, to enrich lives through technology.
-We firmly believe our strategy will uniquely position us over the longer term with our unique combination of tech and touch to meet everyday human needs, and build more and deeper customer relationships.
-And we remain focused on putting the customer at the center of what we do, aimed at an experience that's designed to provide choice and speed, and importantly now, safety.
+We firmly believe our strategy will uniquely position us over the longer term with our unique combination of tech and touch to meet everyday human needs and build more and deeper customer relationships, and we remain focused on putting the customer at the center of what we do aimed at an experience that's designed to provide choice and speed and importantly now, safety.
 And we realize that the world has moved from being an essential retailer to a safe retailer.
-And as we noted throughout the pandemic, we have been focused on getting the customers what they need, but doing it in the safest way possible, both for our customers and obviously for our employees as well.
+And as we noted throughout the pandemic, we have been focused on getting the customers what they need, but doing it in the safest way possible both for our customers and obviously for our employees as well.

-First, we moved to contactless curbside service; then, we started in-store consultations; and now, we're opening up many of our stores to a more of a free flow of traffic, but obviously still subject to strict safety protocols.
-And we'll likely operate multiple models for quite some time, making sure that we provide customers with that choice that they really want right now.
-And obviously, there are other components and initiatives within our strategy, such as Best Buy Health, improved membership program by total tech support and our in-home and in store consultation services that are additional ways in which we're going to very uniquely meet the needs of our customers, both today and into the future.
+First, we moved to contactless curbside service; then we started in-store consultations; and now, we're opening up many of our stores to more of a free flow of traffic, but obviously still subject to strict safety protocols, and we'll likely operate multiple models for quite some time, making sure that we provide customers with that choice that they really want right now.
+And obviously, there are other components and initiatives within our strategy, such as Best Buy Health, improved membership program by total tech support, and our in-home and in store consultation services that are additional ways in which we're going to very uniquely meet the needs of our customers, both today and into the future.

 Mollie O’Brien